lehins/massiv/Quickref.md

 λ> arr !> 1 !> 2
 (Array M Seq (Sz1 (4))
   [ 2,3,5,9 ])
-λ> arr !> 1 !> 2 !> 3
+λ> arr !> 1 !> 2 !
+3
 9
 ```

 Former does the lookup of an element in the array, while the latter slices the array until it gets to
 the actual element.
-Normally they are equivalent, but since implemnetation i svastly different,
-difference in performance could be expected.

-Most important thing to agree upon is the fact that at the end of the day we do represent data in a
-linear row-major fashion, so the above indexing technique translates into a linear index that will
+Data is represented in a linear row-major fashion, so the above indexing
-get mapped into an element in memory at some point.
+technique translates into a linear index that will get mapped into an element in
+memory at some point.

 ## Hierarchy